sergimartinezeui/website_hugo/content/publication/example/index.md

 ---
-title: "The negative consequences of sports betting opportunities on human capital formation: Evidence from Spain"

-subtitle: PLOS ONE
+title: "Peer-reviewer publications"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
-authors:
+# authors:
-- admin
+# - admin
-- Mar Espadafor
+# - Mar Espadafor

 # Author notes (optional)